Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: An Efficient Adoption with Large-Block Encoding

-As discussed in~\cref{sect:background-imc}, obtaining a transition relation from a CFA is not a straightforward process.
-Unlike sequential Boolean-logic circuits, which usually have only one feedback loop, a CFA could have arbitrarily many loops.
+As explained in~\cref{sect:symbolic-pc}, explicitly encoding symbolic program counters into the transition relation of a CFA is not ideal for adopting IMC to software verification.
+Sequential Boolean-logic circuits, for which IMC was originally designed, usually have only one feedback loop.
+By contrast, a CFA could have arbitrarily many loops.
 To simplify the problem, we start by considering single-loop programs.
 As a program with multiple loops can be converted into a single-loop program by a standard transformation~\cite{DragonBook,kIndForDMARaces}, this simplification will not hurt the generality of the proposed approach.
+The effect of the single-loop transformation on the performance of IMC will be discussed in~\cref{sect:effect-SLT}.

-To obtain the transition relation of a single-loop program, we take advantage of \textit{large-block encoding} (LBE)~\cite{LBE}.
+To obtain the transition relation of a single-loop program, we take advantage of LBE~\cite{LBE}.
 Given a CFA, LBE repeatedly rewrites the original CFA in order to summarize it.
 In the summarized CFA, each loop-free subgraph of the original CFA is represented by a single control-flow edge.
 The edge is annotated with a formula that encodes the program behavior of the represented subgraph of the original CFA.

-A summarized single-loop CFA is given in~\cref{fig:summarized-cfa}.
+For single-loop programs, applying LBE will always result in a summarized CFA with a structure as shown in~\cref{fig:summarized-cfa}.
 It has an initial location~$l_0$, a loop-head location~$l_H$, a loop-body location~$l_B$, a loop-tail location~$l_T$, and an error location~$l_E$.
-These locations correspond to the program locations in the original single-loop CFA before summarization.
-The edges of the summarized single-loop CFA are labeled with the following formulas: Formula~$\varphi_0$ summarizes the subgraph from~$l_0$ to~$l_H$, formula~$\varphi_L$ summarizes the subgraph from~$l_B$ back to~$l_H$, and formulas~$\varphi_E, \varphi_E'$ summarize the subgraphs from~$l_T, l_B$ to~$l_E$, respectively.
+These locations correspond to program locations in the original single-loop CFA before summarization.
+The edges of the summarized single-loop CFA are labeled with the following formulas: Formula~$\varphi_0$ summarizes the subgraph from~$l_0$ to~$l_H$, formula~$C$ is the loop condition, formula~$\varphi_L$ summarizes the subgraph from~$l_B$ back to~$l_H$, and formulas~$\varphi_E, \varphi_E'$ summarize the subgraphs from~$l_T, l_B$ to~$l_E$, respectively.

 \newsavebox{\summarizedCFA} \begin{lrbox}{\summarizedCFA}

 \end{lrbox}

 \newsavebox{\summarizedARG} \begin{lrbox}{\summarizedARG}